Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Background

 \section{Background}

-\vampire~\cite{vampire} is a successful first-order ATP extended to reason with theories, induction, higher-order logic, and more. \vampire employs a variety of techniques to find proofs.
-It is a highly complex piece of software with a large trusted code base: bugs are regularly found~\cite{CASC-J10} and some are likely still hidden.
+\vampire~\cite{DBLP:conf/cav/BartekBCHHHKRRRSSV25} is a successful first-order ATP extended to reason with theories, induction, higher-order logic, and more. \vampire employs a variety of techniques to find proofs.
+It is a highly complex piece of software with a large trusted code base: bugs are regularly found~\cite{CASC-J10,DBLP:conf/tap/Reger0V17} and some are likely still hidden.
 If \vampire finds a proof, it emits a directed graph of formulae, together with information about what inference rule was used to deduce a formula from which premises.
-In principle this proof should provide enough evidence~\cite{TSTP} for a human to reconstruct the full \emph{proof} with all the details, but in practice \vampire proofs can be long and involved, so manually checking them may not be desirable or feasible. \dedukti~\cite{dedukti} is designed to efficiently machine-check large proofs while being interoperable with interactive theorem provers (ITPs).
-The underlying $\lambda \Pi$-calculus modulo theory is the proposed standard for proof interoperability~\cite{Boespflug2012TheM,DowekEmbeddingPTS}.
-It has been shown that many other theories can be \emph{shallowly embedded} into this calculus~\cite{DowekEmbeddingPTS,assaf2015:HOLDedukti,Boespflug2012CoqInETT,GenestierAgdaToLambdapi2020,felicissimo2021:AgdaDedukti}, including a proposed standard for first-order logic.
-Some ATPs, such as Zenon Modulo~\cite{zenon-modulo,burel2020firstorder}, iProver Modulo~\cite{burel,burel2020firstorder} and ArchSat~\cite{Bury2018SMTSM}, already emit their proofs in this \dedukti-checkable format.
+In principle this proof should provide enough evidence~\cite{TSTP} for a human to reconstruct the full \emph{proof} with all the details, but in practice \vampire proofs can be long and involved, so manually checking them may not be desirable or feasible.